3b1b/manim/docs/source/getting_started/learning_by_example.rst

 to a refection across the x-axis.

-The call to :meth:`~mobject.mobject.Mobject.rotate` rotates the :class:`~mobject.geometry.Square` 3/8ths of a full rotation counterclockwise.
+The call to :meth:`~mobject.mobject.Mobject.rotate` rotates the :class:`~mobject.geometry.Square` 3/8ths of a full rotation clockwise.

 The call to :meth:`~mobject.mobject.Mobject.set_fill` sets the fill color for the :class:`~mobject.geometry.Circle` to pink, and its opacity to 0.5.